-Recent studies are proving what Thieves oil users have known for a long time – Thieves oil, and the individual oils in it, are incredibly powerful and effective against bacteria, germs, viruses, fungus and mold.
+Recent studies are proving what Thieves® oil users have known for a long time – the oils in Thieves are incredibly powerful and effective.

-Here are some of of the studies that show the effectiveness of Thieves and/or the ingredients in it:
+Here are some of of the studies that show the effectiveness of the oils contained in Thieves®:

 - Effect of a diffused essential oil blend on bacterial bioaerosols